wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 ignore
 ^^^^^^^^^^^^^^^

 This allows you to configure a pcre2 expression to ignore specific log lines.
+Multiple expressions can be configured by repeating the ignore label.
+The log will be ignored as soon as one of the expressions matches, OR behavior.

 +--------------------+---------------------------------------------------------------+
 | **Default Value**  | n/a                                                           |